wanaaaa/Database-Table-Design-HW/readme.md

 #### Deliverable

 A pull request which includes a diagram, hand drawn or made on the computer.
-If you draw it by hand on paper or whiteboard, upload a picture to your repository.
+If you draw it by hand on paper or whiteboard, upload a photo to your repository.
 If you want to create it electronically, copy an image or PDF of your diagram to your repository.

 #### Additional Resources